pmunts/muntsos/README.txt

        and fixes.
 Among other things, the MuntsOS startup scripts (/etc/rc) and friends have been extensively reworked to prevent race conditions.
 These changes also improve the system boot time.
+       Support for the Raspberry 5 and the Orange Pi Zero 2 W is under development.

 Quick Setup Instructions for the Impatient